-- during the Generation Rebidding Period which is defined from the line the office interconnection posts the results of the Day-ahead Energy Market until 1415. - Starting at 1830 (typically after the second resource commitment is completed) and up to 65 minutes prior to the start of the operating hour.
+- during the Generation Rebidding Period which is defined from the line the office interconnection posts the results of the Day-ahead Energy Market until 1415. - Starting at 1830 (typically after the Reliability Assessment and Commitment (RAC) Run is completed) and up to 65 minutes prior to the start of the operating hour.

 Real-time LMPs are calculated for every Real-time Settlement Interval (five minute interval) and are based on actual system operating conditions as described by the PJM state estimator.
-LSEs will pay the applicable Real-time LMPs for any demand that exceeds their Day-ahead scheduled quantities (and will receive revenue for demand deviations below their scheduled quantities).
-In the energy market, generators are paid the applicable Real-time LMPs for any generation that exceeds their day-ahead scheduled quantities (and will pay for generation deviations below their scheduled quantities).
+LSEs pay the applicable Real-time LMPs for any demand that exceeds their Day-ahead scheduled quantities (and receive revenue for demand deviations below their scheduled quantities).
+In the energy market, generators are paid the applicable Real-time LMPs for any generation that exceeds their day-ahead scheduled quantities (and pay for generation deviations below their scheduled quantities).
 Transmission customers pay congestion charges based on the applicable Real-time Congestion Price component of LMPs for bilateral transaction quantity deviations from Day-ahead schedules.
 CSPs may self-schedule demand reductions for Demand Resources not dispatched in real-time by PJM.
 All spot purchases and sales in the balancing market are settled at the applicable Real-time LMPs.
-Congestion that results from the Real-time sales and purchases of energy is settled at the Real-time Congestion Price component of LMP.
-Transmission losses that result from the real-time sales and purchased of energy are settled at the applicable Real-time Loss Price component of LMP.
+Congestion Price component of LMP.
+Transmission losses that result from the real-time sales and purchased of energy are settled at the applicable Real-time LMPs.